Annemarie B. Curnin, DNP, MPH, MS, CNM, CNE

 Annemarie organized and leads a team of APRN’s that created a multi-disciplinary framework to address maternal health deficiencies in the U.S., called M-NEST.
 She has also studied and written on obstetrical triage processes and is interested in collaborative team care between midwives and obstetricians.

 Annemarie recently relocated to Connecticut from Maine, where she worked in a midwifery practice that provided a laborist model, offered water births, and featured Centering Pregnancy.
 She is a strong advocate for patient-centered care.
-Annemarie is a lecturer on the midwifery faculty and will be caring for pregnant people at YNHH.
+Annemarie is a lecturer on the midwifery faculty and continues to provide care to pregnant people.
 She has over 30 years of clinical experience in midwifery.
 Grateful for all the teachers and mentors in her career, Annemarie is excited to educate the next generation of nurse-midwives.